-On the Merger closing date of March 22, 2016, Celladon had 1.6 million shares of common stock outstanding and a market capitalization of \$27.5 million.
+On March 22, 2016, Celladon had 1.6 million shares of common stock outstanding and a market capitalization of \$27.5 million.
 The estimated fair value of the net assets of Celladon on March 22, 2016 was \$27.3 million.
 The fair value of Celladon's common stock on the Merger closing date was above the fair value of Celladon's net assets.
-As Celladon's net assets are predominantly comprised of cash offset by current liabilities, the fair value of Celladon's net assets as of March 22, 2016 is considered to be the best indicator of the fair value and, therefore, the estimated preliminary purchase consideration.
+As Celladon's net assets were predominantly comprised of cash offset by current liabilities, the fair value of Celladon's net assets as of March 22, 2016 was considered to be the best indicator of the fair value and, therefore, the estimated purchase consideration.